Aliases for APOBR Gene

 GeneCards Summary for APOBR Gene

 APOBR (Apolipoprotein B Receptor) is a Protein Coding gene.
-GO annotations related to this gene include very-low-density lipoprotein particle receptor activity.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include very-low-density lipoprotein particle receptor activity.

 Macrophage receptor that binds to the apolipoprotein B48 (APOB) of dietary triglyceride (TG)-rich lipoproteins (TRL) or to a like domain of APOB in hypertriglyceridemic very low density lipoprotein (HTG-VLDL).
 Binds and internalizes TRL when out of the context of the macrophage.
 May provide essential lipids to reticuloendothelial cells.
 Could also be involved in foam cell formation with elevated TRL and remnant lipoprotein (RLP).
 Mediates the rapid high-affinity uptake of chylomicrons (CM), HTG-VLDL, and trypsinized (tryp) VLDL devoid of APOE in vitro in macrophages.